 North American Sub-basin

-This sub-basin is generally bounded by the American River on the south, the Sacramento River on the west, and extends northward into Sutter and Placer counties.
-The Sacramento County portion of this sub-basin is being managed by the Sacramento Groundwater Authority (SGA), a Joint Powers Authority.
+This high priority subbasin is bounded by the American River on the south, the Sacramento River on the west, and extends northward into Sutter and Placer counties.
+The Sacramento County portion of this subbasin is being managed by the Sacramento Groundwater Authority (SGA), a Joint Powers Authority.
 SGA is governed by a joint powers agreement (JPA), created in 1998, managing the groundwater in Sacramento County, north of the American River to the County boundary.

 South American Sub-basin